 Best BBQ wines

-Best Barbecue Wines The sun has not really shown its face much in the UK in summer 2024.
-But things are finally warming up so it’s time to stoke up the barbecue and invite friends round for a long-awaited catch-up.
+Best Barbecue Wines Sometimes the sun does not really show its face much in the UK in the summer.
+But when things do warm up it’s time to stoke up the barbecue and invite friends round for a long-awaited catch-up.
 Rather than the relaxed affairs that they should be, barbecues can sometimes be hard work for the hosts especially if you are trying to prepare something a little out of the ordinary and for a large number of guests.
 So to give you one less thing to worry about and to save you time I’ve come up with some tips on the best wines to serve with BBQ food.
 Plus, at the special request of one customer, I’m republishing my easy, time-saving but delicious spicy lamb recipe that you can leave on the heat without too much intervention to give you time to chat with your guests – and to enjoy a nice glass of wine.
 Wine types to drink with barbecued food Some foods can be difficult to match with wine and smoky or char-grilled flavours mean that barbecued dishes fit that category.
 In addition we have a tendency to marinate foods for the BBQ in all sorts of sauces and spices, never mind the dressings and dips on the side that we tend to eat with our barbecued meat, fish and vegetables, so there are many flavours on the plate fighting for the attention of your tastebuds.
 I’m not talking about finding the perfect wine match for BBQs as that would be impossible but I’m making a number of suggestions of wines that won’t be hidden behind the smoke, (hopefully!) gentle charring and the myriad of food flavours.
 So in general… barbecued food requires wines with intensity so that the wine is not overwhelmed.
 Let’s take a look at some suggestions for red, white and rosé wines that would work well with barbecued food.
 RED WINES FOR THE BBQ Good-all-rounder red wines for the barbecue are Malbec like Pyros Appellation Malbec or, for something really special, Bodega Noemia’s A Lisa and Shiraz.
-For example you could try this spicy South African Shiraz from Reyneke or John Duval’s amazing Barossa Shiraz blend, Plexus.
+For example you could try this spicy Australian Shiraz from First Drop or John Duval’s amazing Barossa Shiraz blend, Plexus.
 Wines produced from either of these grapes usually have the body, complexity, sweet fruit and spice to cope with highly flavoured food.
+Read more about Malbec in my Guide to the Malbec grape & wines and for Shiraz, turn to my Guide to Syrah or Shiraz.
 Or for something similar but less known, why not try a Carmenère from Chile?
 Make sure this style of wine is not too tannic though as it might clash with fatty meats and sauces.
+Find out more about Carmenère in Carmenère: Chile’s signature grape and wine.
 And if you prefer a lighter red wine in the summer, the fruity freshness of a cru Beaujolais like Juliénas or Fleurie would help counter any searing and cut through any fat in the meats.
 Plus lighter reds like Beaujolais would be better than heavier, more tannic reds, with fish and plant-based dishes.
 You could also serve the Beaujolais slightly chilled – and if it is a hot day, keep all wines, red, white and rosé, out of the sunshine and heat to keep them fresh.
 You can find out more about this lovely style of wine in my Beaujolais blogpost.
 WHITE WINES FOR THE BBQ Many people prefer to drink chilled white wine at a barbecue party especially if the weather is warm and are often tempted by the crispest, driest white wines.
 However hot spicy rubs can however clash with the razor-sharp acidity of most crisp dry white wines.
 In order to match the intensity of flavours, others might choose an oaky Chardonnay but the buttery richness is not an ideal style for a sunny day and the oaky flavours can intensify if the wine is consumed with vinegary dressings or marinades.
 The best white wines to drink at a barbecue therefore are somewhere in the middle of these two styles.
 Aromatic white wines that combine fresh crispness with intense fruity flavours make better bedfellows with barbecued food so try something like a Picpoul or a fruity Marlborough Sauvignon Blanc as long as it’s not too astringent or a peachy but fresh Albariño.
 Whichever you choose, keep the white wine chilled but not too cold otherwise you risk masking its lovely fruity flavours.
 ROSÉ WINES FOR THE BBQ Rosé would make a good all-rounder wine to drink at your bbq.
 But, rather than the lighter (in colour and style) Provence rosés that most people prefer these days, try to find a rosé that has a bit more body and intensity produced from the Gamay or Pinot Noir grapes like this English rosé wine for example.
 This style of rosé would work especially well with barbecued vegetable dishes as the extra weight of the wine can handle the smoky food flavours whilst the crispness will allow the vegetable flavours to come through.
 Alternatively consider serving a sparkling rosé wine or champagne.
 AN EASY BUT DELICIOUS BBQ LAMB RECIPE To help you chill out at your barbecue this summer I am sharing with you one of my favourite recipes – it’s very easy, I promise.
 BARBECUED LAMB WITH MERGUEZ SPICES I have adapted a fabulous River Cottage recipe for use on the barbecue – it makes a great change from standard barbecue fare.
 All credit to River Cottage for the original recipe: I suggest one medium shoulder or leg of lamb (c.
 2kg in weight) scored and with excess fat removed.
 You will need sufficient charcoal on the barbecue to keep the meat cooking for two to three hours.
-The spice paste consists: 1 tsp cumin seeds 1 tsp coriander seeds 1 tsp fennel seeds ½ cinnamon stick, broken up 1 tsp black peppercorns A pinch of cayenne pepper or chilli powder 2 tsp sweet smoked paprika 2 garlic cloves, finely chopped Leaves from 2 large rosemary sprigs, finely chopped 2 tsp sea salt 2 tsp olive oil Crush the cumin, coriander, fennel seeds, cinnamon and peppercorns (after dry-roasting if you have the time) and mix with the rest of the spice paste ingredients.
-Rub the spice paste all over the lamb shoulder.
-Grill the
+The spice paste consists: 1 tsp cumin seeds 1 tsp coriander seeds 1 tsp fennel seeds ½ cinnamon stick, broken up 1 tsp black peppercorns A pinch of cayenne pepper or chilli powder 2 tsp sweet smoked paprika 2 garlic cloves, finely chopped Leaves from 2 large rosemary sprigs, finely chopped 2 tsp sea salt 2 tsp olive oil Crush

-Beaujolais – the ultimate fruity red wine The very name “Beaujolais” often sends a shudder down the spine if, like me, you have memories of Beaujolais Nouveau tasting like fiercely dry Ribena with bubblegum and bananas served early on the third Friday in November just 8 weeks or so after the grapes have been harvested.
+Beaujolais – the ultimate fruity red wine The very name “Beaujolais” often sends a shudder down the spine if, like me, you have memories of Beaujolais Nouveau tasting like fiercely dry Ribena with bubblegum and bananas served early on the third Thursday in November just 8 weeks or so after the grapes have been harvested.
 It was in my view the Beaujolais Nouveau hoo-ha that was responsible for Beaujolais wines falling out of fashion in the UK; as their popularity grew, their quality in general suffered.
 The good news is that there is so much more to Beaujolais than Beaujolais Nouveau and it is possible to find superb wines in the Beaujolais region – and they are slowly but surely becoming fashionable again here in the UK.
-Read on to find out more about the wines of Beaujolais, how they are made, what they taste like and where to find the best Beaujolais wines.
+Read on to find out more about the wines of Beaujolais, how they are made, what they taste like and where to find the best Beaujolais fruity red wines.
 92% of wine produced in the Beaujolais region is red; you might therefore think that the white wines are not worth a mention but I write a little about them at the end of this article as I think they can be worth seeking out.
-For now… the red wines of Beaujolais… HOW BEAUJOLAIS RED WINES ARE PRODUCED Beaujolais wines are quintessentially light-bodied, perfumed, fruity wines that tend to be fresh (high in mouth-watering acidity) and relatively low in alcohol (11-13% ABV).
+For now… the fruity red wines of Beaujolais… HOW BEAUJOLAIS FRUITY RED WINES ARE PRODUCED Beaujolais wines are quintessentially light-bodied, perfumed, fruity wines that tend to be fresh (high in mouth-watering acidity) and relatively low in alcohol (11-13% ABV).
 The red wines are produced 100% from the Gamay grape, a notoriously tricky grape to manage since it grows very vigourously; there is a lot of work involved to keep yields low for the better wines of the region.
-Most Beaujolais wines undergo a process called semi-carbonic maceration; it’s not unique to the region but Beaujolais wines are those that are most associated with the process.
+Most Beaujolais wines undergo a process called semi-carbonic maceration; this is not unique to the region but Beaujolais wines are those that are most associated with the process.
 In summary, the grapes are not initially crushed in a press but pressure from the bunches of grapes on top of each other in huge tanks squeezes out juice.
 Fermentation of this juice is initiated by indigenous yeast on the grape skins and carbon dioxide that is produced as a result then triggers fermentation inside the uncrushed grapes which start to burst open.
-Beaujolais Nouveau (and some Beaujolais AC) goes one step further with full carbonic maceration where the tanks are filled with CO2 gas to trigger the intra-grape or intracellular fermentation.
+Beaujolais Nouveau (and some Beaujolais AC wine) goes one step further with full carbonic maceration where the tanks are filled with CO2 gas to trigger the intra-grape or intracellular fermentation.
 Both these processes enhance the fruity flavours and aromas, extract colour from the skins without extracting too much tannin and produce wines that are ready to drink much more quickly than usual.
 If these wines see any oak, and some of the crus in particular will, maturation will be in large used barrels for just a few months to soften the wine and add some texture rather than to impart oak, vanilla and toast flavours which would mask the fruity characteristics of the wine.
 THE DIFFERENT TYPES OF BEAUJOLAIS WINE The Beaujolais region which extends from Mâcon on the southern edge of the Burgundy wine region further south almost to Lyons is made up of 12 appellations.
 And, as you might expect, there is a Beaujolais wine hierarchy.
 There are 12 appellations (or PDOs) in Beaujolais: THE BEAUJOLAIS CRUS At the top of the scale are the 10 crus (cru here meaning a wine producing area rather than a single vineyard); these are the smallest regions with their own specific appellations (ACs) and therefore their own specific regulations.
 They are situated on the slopes of the foothills to the North of and with the best granite soils in the region.
 Maximum permitted yields for all the cru wines are the lowest of the whole Beaujolais region at 48 hectolitres per hectare though in reality they tend to be produced at yields closer to 40hl/ha (I shall cover yields in a later blog).
 The 10 crus which together produce about one third of all Beaujolais wines are: Brouilly, Côte de Brouilly, Chéneas, Chiroubles, Fleurie, Juliénas, Morgon, Moulin à Vent, Régnié and Saint-Amour You will often just see the name of the cru on the label; Beaujolais need not be mentioned at all.
 The Beaujolais crus are the least like what most people expect a Beaujolais wine to be like since they tend to be darker in colour, with a fuller body and a more silky texture, more intense and complex aromas and flavours – and they will generally keep for a few years.
 They are similar in style to red Burgundy which is of course the wine region just to the North of the crus.
 But each cru differs in character from the next.
 For example: Brouilly, the largest of the crus, produces wines that tend to be deep ruby in colour, elegant, slightly lighter but complex wines with soft tannins and red fruit flavours (plum, strawberry and redcurrant) and mineral notes Juliénas is noted for its richness, spice and floral aromas.
 It is one of the darkest in colour and its aromas and flavours are still fruity – sweet cranberry, redcurrant, raspberry and even strawberry – with hints of cinnamon, violet and peony.
 Morgon is more garnet in colour and is considered one of the more robust crus as it has a bit of structure.
 But don’t think Morgon is “rustic”; it is still pretty elegant and silky just a little earthier like a Rhône red wine.
 Its aroma- and flavour-profile includes ripe cherry, ripe plum, kirsch, violet and liquorice.
 It is one of the most age-worthy crus.
-The cru appellations only cover red wines.
-In fact only Brouilly permits white grapes to be grown in the region but the white wines made there cannot be labelled Brouilly AC but Beaujolais Villages AC Blanc or Beaujolais AC Blanc.
-BEAUJOLAIS VILLAGES Next in the hierarchy of Beaujolais wines are the Beaujolais Villages wines which account for about 29% of all Beaujolais wine production.
-The region, which incorporates 38 Beaujolais villages or municipalities, is located effectively around the cru regions on the lower though sometimes steep slopes also more
+Fleurie is more crimson red in colour, a little floral and fruity on the nose – violet, even rose with red fruits and peach, and it is considered to be one of the more refined styles of Beaujolais crus The cru appellations only cover red wines.
+In fact only Brouilly permits white grapes to be grown in the region but the white wines made there cannot be labelled Brouilly AC but Beaujolais Villages AC Blanc or Beaujolais AC

 Wine Competitions, medals & awards

 Wine Competitions, medals & awards You will have seen numerous wine bottles on supermarket or wine shop shelves with shiny stickers indicating that the wines have won a medal or award in one of the many wine competitions.
-The question is, should you buy a wine based on a wine competition medal or ignore the wine award winners placed in prime eye-line position especially given the criticism of even the most prestigious wine competitions?
+The question is, should you buy a wine based on a wine competition, medals and awards or ignore the award winning wines placed in prime eye-line position especially given the criticism of even the most prestigious wine competitions?
 Are the wines without stickers worse than, as good as or maybe even better than the wine medal winners?
 Join me as I delve into the wine judging process, the judges, what exactly is being judged in a wine and the frequent criticism of wine competitions.
 WINE COMPETITIONS There are many, many wine competitions.
-The best known in the UK are the large international competitions like the International Wine Challenge (“IWC”), Decanter World Wine Awards and the International Wine & Spirit Competition (“IWSC”) for which I have been a judge several times, qualifying to do so because of my attaining the Diploma in Wines and Spirits from the Wine & Spirits Education Trust.
+The best known in the UK are the large international competitions like the International Wine Challenge (“IWC”), Decanter World Wine Awards and the International Wine & Spirit Competition (“IWSC”).
+I confess upfront that I have been a judge for the IWSC several times, qualifying to do so because of my attaining the Diploma in Wines and Spirits from the Wine & Spirits Education Trust.
 Other prestigious wine competitions include the Concours Mondial de Bruxelles, the Concours General Agricole de Paris and Mundus Vini and there are scores of other wine competitions with a local or themed focus like the New Zealand Wine of the Year Awards, the Brazil Wine Challenge and Concours Mondial des Féminalise in which the judges are all women.
 The goal for a winemaker entering any of these competitions is a shiny sticker to be displayed on the bottle representing the (usually) gold, silver or bronze medal it has been awarded or the commendation it has received if it didn’t quite make the medal table.
 Of course I am being flippant because that shiny sticker brings with it prestige, attention from consumers in a very crowded market place, attention in the press and perhaps even representation if they don’t already have someone in the big wine-consuming countries importing and promoting their wines.
 JUDGING WINE – THE JUDGES In the best competitions wines are tasted blind by a panel of judges from wine industry experts.
 One notable exception is the People’s Choice Drinks Awards, launched in 2017, which includes keen wine enthusiasts in the first round of judging.
 In the case of the IWSC, panels consist of five to seven expert judges, two to four of whom might be Masters of Wine who ought to know a good wine when they taste one.
 Using a panel ensures that medals are not decided based solely on one opinion but on a majority view.
 After tasting the wines initially without discussion, each judge usually writes a few notes and scores each wine, after which they join in a discussion of the merits or failings of each wine; sometimes, to save time, only the wines that have a large divergence in scores are discussed.
 In my experience there are few disagreements and where there are, this is usually only a difference of a few points e.g. between a silver and a bronze medal rather between a gold medal and a non-medal position.
 The process can give rise to some healthy debate.
 Any samples where a decision cannot be reached are put before another panel or a committee of judges.
 And, to make sure they themselves are not entirely out of kilter, the judges for the IWSC have their scores and comments monitored.
 Judging the judges if you will.
 What’s in it for the judges?
 Most wine competitions don’t pay the judges so they generally are doing it for their love of wine; I find judging gives me some good wine tasting experience and it’s an excellent opportunity to meet some great characters from the international wine world.
-JUDGING WINE – THE JUDGES At the IWSC each panel of judges tastes circa 60 to 100 wines per day; in some other competitions it can be as many as 200 per day.
+JUDGING WINE – THE PROCESS At the IWSC each panel of judges tastes circa 60 to 100 wines per day; in some other competitions it can be as many as 200 per day.
 The use of spittoons is therefore essential!
 Wines are usually served in small groups or ‘flights’ of up to circa 15 wines with a common theme which is usually known to the judges e.g. wines from the same region or wines of a similar style.
 Having a common theme is useful for comparison purposes.
 In some competitions judges know the price of the wines; personally I prefer not to know this as I think it can subconsciously affect the scoring.
 The location of the competitions varies but all should be held in venues with neutral smells (similarly judges are asked not to wear strong-smelling scent).
 Natural light and a white table (or piece of paper) are required to make an assessment of the colour of the wine.
 Talking of colour, it may surprise you to know that white wines are often tasted after reds, rather than before.
 This is because white wines can liven up a palate that is a bit jaded after tasting a large number of red wines.
 Sparkling wine has the same effect so these often also come after the reds.
+Read what the colour of a wine can tell you about the wine.
 What is more important in the order of wines, is that heavier, more intense reds come after lighter reds as they could mask the more delicate features of the wine and similarly oaky white wines are tasted after lighter whites.
 What is essential is that sweet wines are tasted after everything else as sweet wines can really alter the taste and mouthfeel of dry wines.
-IN JUDGING WINE, WHAT EXACTLY IS BEING JUDGED?
+IN WINE COMPETITIONS, WHAT EXACTLY IS BEING JUDGED?
 Which brings me to what judges are actually judging.
 In most wine competitions, judges are not expressing a preference for a certain taste or style of wine but evaluating the quality of the wine based on its appearance, aromas, palate, body, balance, complexity and any wine judge should be worthy enough of making such a judgement.
-The IWC website states that in its judging process wines are assessed for their “faithfulness to style, region and vintage”.
-London Wine Competition goes
+The IWC

 All about the Pinot Noir grape & its wines

-All about the Pinot Noir grape & its wines Writing my wine blog post A Quick Guide to New Zealand’s Wines made my mouth water for Pinot Noir so I thought I would pour myself a glass and write about this tricky grape and its amazing wines.
+The Pinot Noir grape & its wines Writing my wine blog post A Quick Guide to New Zealand’s Wines made my mouth water for Pinot Noir so I thought I would pour myself a glass and write about this tricky grape and its amazing wines.
 Pinot Noir was a very unfashionable wine for many years when the market favoured bigger, brasher and more alcoholic styles of wine but since the early noughties it has become more in vogue, helped to an extent by the 2004 film “Sideways” starring Paul Giamatti.
 Whilst his character’s obsession with Pinot Noir was somewhat OTT, there is no doubt that once a Pinot Noir fan, there is no going back because there is little that compares with Pinot Noir’s combination of complexity, silky texture and light elegance.
 These characteristics are part of the reason that Pinot Noir is a safe bet to give as a gift or to take to a dinner party.
-Admittedly it can be expensive but it is usually woth it.
+Admittedly it can be expensive but it is usually worth it.
 Let’s take a look at the Pinot Noir grape and its wines, which foods pair well with Pinot Noir and why Pinot Noir tends to be expensive.
 FEATURES OF THE PINOT NOIR GRAPE – The home of this grape is thought by most to be Burgundy in France though some argue Germany and even further afield.
 The lighter bodied red wines produced in Burgundy are considered the epitome of Pinot Noir as this grape reflects well the differences in terroir of that region.
 However it is also grown in the USA, New Zealand, Germany, South America and Switzerland to name but a few Pinot Noir-producing countries.
 Most of these have tried for years to emulate Burgundy’s red wine style and its success – and many producers are succeeding. – Pinot Noir is also seen in some rosé wines and it is one of the black grapes permitted in Champagne and consequently it is seen in many sparkling wines made in the champagne style. – Long considered to prefer a cool climate, the Pinot Noir grape is being grown increasingly in warmer climate areas.
 Due to its thin skin it dislikes the frost and ripening too quickly so it won’t respond well anywhere that’s too cold or too warm.
 If it’s too hot there’s a risk of the fruit flavours becoming jammy.
 And if it’s too wet, the grape is susceptible to all sorts of moulds and diseases so nowhere too rainy.
 Well, I did describe Pinot Noir as a tricky grape. – Whether this long-standing reputation is fair, Pinot Noir does require more than a little TLC in the vineyard and subsequently in the winery, whether grown in a warm or cool climate region.
 Therefore it tends not to be seen so much in commercial style, entry level wines (though there are some so the “better value” examples are best avoided if you want to try a good Pinot). – Pinot Noir is also known as Spätburgunder, Blauburgunder, Savagnin Noir or Pinot Nero, amongst many other synonyms.
 It has a tendency to mutate so there are many recognised clones of the grape – over 1000 – and this means that there are differences in leaf shape, berry size, berry colour etc and different clones grow better in different places. – As might be expected, Pinot Noir is related to the other Pinots, Pinot Gris, Pinot Blanc and Pinot Meunier.
 In fact current thinking is that these are all mutations or clones of the same grape.
 FEATURES OF PINOT NOIR WINE Despite the red Burgundy style being the holy grail, not all Pinots are the same due to the many differences in clones, growing techniques, terroir, vintages and wine-making techniques.
 But generally you can expect your Pinot Noir to be: Light & translucent red in colour Light in body Low in tannins Pretty high in acidity which makes them lovely and refreshing Perfumed or fragrant Complex in its aromas and flavours A varietal wine i.e. 100% Pinot Noir as it is rarely blended with other grapes Smooth with a silky texture Aged in oak, usually, although the oak will often be used rather than new so that it does not overpower the fruit flavours and aromas Age-worthy; good Pinot Noir should keep for c.
 10 years and improve with age in that time As a general rule for Pinot Noir’s profile: Cool climate Pinots are usually lighter, more elegant and flavours a little more herbaceous and earthy so expect mushroom, truffles, sharp cranberry, raspberry and sour to sweet cherries.
 Some also show floral aromas like violet and rose Warmer climate Pinots are a bit bigger, richer and fruitier with riper raspberry, strawberry, black cherry and ripe plum with spice, liquorice and gamey aromas.
 Again as a general rule, Burgundy, German, Swiss and Oregon Pinot Noirs fit the cool climate profile whilst Central Otago, South American and Californian Pinots are closer to the warm climate profile; other New Zealand Pinots fall somewhere between the two.
-To compare different styles why not try one of my Pinot Noir mixed cases or add some of my Pinot Noir wines to a mixed case of your own.
-By way of guidance my current Pinots (pictured above) increase in intensity from on the left: the light and fruity Pinots from Andreas Bender in Germany and perhaps surprisingly La Vierge in South Africa the light and elegant TWR Marlborough Pinot Noir to the great value single vineyard Burgundy from Domaine Bachey-Legros to Pegasus Bay’s Pinot Noir which has become more Burgundian and more elegant over the years and regularly achieves a number of amazing scores from wine critics to Oregon’s Willakenzie – more medium-bodied but classic Oregon to the more intense but still velvety smooth Californian Masut Pinot Noir WHY IS GOOD PINOT NOIR EXPENSIVE?
-As already mentioned Pinot Noir is considered a difficult grape to grow Because the grape is so picky about its growing conditions it cannot be grown everywhere, meaning it has rarity value Pinot Noir’s yields are low even in warm climate areas adding to its scarcity Production tends
+To compare different styles why not try my Pinot Noir mixed case or add some of my Pinot Noir wines to a mixed case of your own.
+By way of guidance my current Pinots (many of which are pictured above) increase in intensity from on the left: the light and fruity Pinots from Andreas Bender in Germany and Tracy et Cie in the Loire Valley a truly cool climate organic Pinot from Patagonia that is complex and silky smooth the light and elegant TWR Marlborough Pinot Noir the great value single vineyard Burgundy from Domaine Bachey-Legros Pegasus Bay’s Pinot Noir which has become more Burgundian and more elegant over the years and regularly achieves a number of amazing scores from wine critics the more intense but still velvety smooth Californian Masut Pinot Noir WHY IS GOOD PINOT NOIR EXPENSIVE?
+As already mentioned Pinot Noir is considered a difficult grape to grow Because the grape is so picky about its growing conditions it cannot be grown everywhere, meaning it has rarity value Pinot Noir’s yields are low even in warm climate

 7 tips for buying wine online

 7 tips for buying wine online We read frequent reports about how e-commerce in the UK is growing and that includes a trend amongst time-pressed wine lovers towards buying wine online.
 But there are some things to be aware of when looking at wine e-commerce and I don’t mean in this instance the large scale wine investment scams – I will write about wine fraud at a later date.
 I’m writing here about little tactics that wine retailers use online – and sometimes in store – to persuade you to buy their wines.
 I see these “tricks” used over and over again as I research wines for my website and look into the competition and they make my blood boil.
 At best, these practices are deceitful and dishonest.
 So if you are buying wine online make sure you follow the steps below.
-COMPARE APPLES WITH APPLES – OR CHABLIS PREMIER CRU WITH CHABLIS PREMIER CRU I don’t know why but some people seem to delight in telling me that they have found one of my wines cheaper somewhere else.
+COMPARE CHABLIS PREMIER CRU WITH CHABLIS PREMIER CRU I don’t know why but some people seem to delight in telling me that they have found one of my wines cheaper somewhere else.
 Let’s set aside the fact that I don’t aim and can’t afford to be the cheapest in the market given that Wines With Attitude is a small but niche company that prides itself on its excellent customer service rather than on bargain basement prices (read the testimonials to see what customers think).
 What I usually find when I follow up on these claims is that the wines are simply not the same wines at all.
-Recently my Reyneke Reserve Cabernet Sauvignon was on a price comparison site with Reyneke Reserve Red; they are both red wines, both made by the fabulous South African producer, Reyneke, but completely different wines produced in different ways from different grapes and as a result in different price brackets.
+When buying wine online, make sure you compare apples with apples – or Chablis Premier Cru with Chablis Premier Cru.
+Recently Reyneke Reserve Cabernet Sauvignon was on a price comparison site with Reyneke Reserve Red; they are both red wines, both made by the fabulous South African producer, Reyneke, but completely different wines produced in different ways from different grapes and as a result in different price brackets.
 One region that can cause a lot of confusion in this respect is Burgundy.
 All Burgundy white wines are 100% Chardonnay but they can vary in quality depending for example whether they are “basic” Burgundy, village wines or single vineyard premier cru wines and depending on the producer (read my blog on Burgundy for more detail).
-In terms of the producer, there is confusion because of the way that the Burgundian vineyards have been split up over time under the Napoleonic Code and so you may find more than one producer of what looks like the same wine as it is from the same wider vineyard e.g. Chablis Premier Cru Les Vaillons is a vineyard split into different parcels owned by different producers.
+In terms of the producer, there is confusion because of the way that the Burgundian vineyards have been split up over time under the Napoleonic Code and so you may find more than one producer of what looks like the same wine as it is from the same wider vineyard e.g. Chablis Premier Cru Montmains is a vineyard split into different parcels owned by different producers.
+I stock one from Jean-Marc Brocard.
 Some names are just confusing and, in this instance, I don’t think there is always an intention to confuse the wine consumer.
 For example I have seen Eperosa’s Stonegarden Grenache (out of stock) on sale outside the UK as Eperosa Stonegarden but there is also an Eperosa Stonegarden Shiraz.
 Stonegarden is the name of a single vineyard but the vineyard contains Grenache and Shiraz (and Mataro or Malbec) but the two wines mentioned are very different.
 These are just a few examples – rule 1 is to make sure you know exactly what it is you are buying.
 Of course all the detail about the wine should be explained in the description of the product.
-READ THE WINE TASTING NOTES – IF THERE ARE ANY & PERHAPS WITH A PINCH OF SALT Many wine retailers – and I mean MANY – simply put the wine producer’s wine tasting notes on their website or shelf.
+Read the tasting notes when buying wine online … if there any and perhaps read them with a pinch of salt.
+Many wine retailers – and I mean MANY – simply put the wine producer’s wine tasting notes on their website or shelf.
 Nothing wrong with that perhaps but very often they are not labelled as the producer’s description and to be very honest some of them are a bit wishy washy and vague, others frankly quite weird.
 Here’s an example of a wine description from a fairly well-known brand, see what you think… “The ‘I’m so famous that there are children named after me’ wine.
 The wine that has the perfect mix of tropical fruit and spicy oak flavours that had the country in a frenzy longer than it takes to find the perfect LBD.”
 Some retailers pinch their wine descriptions from other merchants – I have had this happen to me several times.
 I was told by one of these retailers that I should be flattered; however they are profiting from my hard work and it can take a long time to put the tasting notes together.
 Grrr!
 And perhaps worst of all are the wine merchants who don’t include any description of the wine – now I will admit that sometimes my wine tasting notes are a little late to the website and sometimes my descriptions can be a bit wordy but since you can’t taste or smell the wine before buying it I figure that I should try to describe it as best I can.
 But really, no description at all??
 Sadly I see this on a lot of wine websites.
-CHECK YOUR DATES Make sure the wine on sale is from the vintage that you are looking for because for most decent wines from most wine-producing regions there will be vintage variation.
-This is why I don’t automatically stock the next vintage of my wines but only add them if I have checked them out first to make sure they are as good as or better than the previous year.
+CHECK YOUR DATES When buying wine online, make sure the wine on sale is from the vintage that you are looking for because for most decent wines from most wine-producing regions there will be vintage variation.
+This is why I don’t automatically stock the next vintage of my wines.
+I will only add them if I have checked them out first to make sure they are as good as or better than the previous year.
 Not all wine companies do this.
 Worse though are the websites that don’t tell you the vintage at all, though fortunately they are few and far between.
-CHECK THE NUMBERS i.e. make sure that any validations of the wine are valid.
+CHECK THE NUMBERS What I mean here is make sure that any validations of the wine are valid.
 I see this ruse too frequently.
 Putting a 95+ Parker Point rating or a Platinum medal from X or Y competition into a wine description can help sell wine.
-But sometimes when you dig deeper, you find out that the 95+ rating or platinum medal was for a previous vintage of the wine and the current vintage being sold was awarded “only” 89 points and a bronze medal.
-I see this practice used by a few winemakers
+But sometimes when you dig deeper, you find out that the 95+ rating or platinum medal

 Guide to Cabernet Franc & its wines